cloud-gov/cg-site/content/docs/apps/govcloud.md

 * Timeline/[deadlines](https://github.com/18F/cg-product/issues/403) for completing the migration
 * The support arrangement that the cloud.gov team will provide for migration assistance

-All affected tenants will be notified as soon as we have more information.
+All affected tenants will be notified as more information is available.